 Dickey Fuller Test of Stationarity

 The Dickey Fuller Test is a unit root based test of stationarity.
 The unit root based tests focus on the coefficient associated with the first lag of the time series variable.
-If the coefficient is one (has a unit root), the time series behaves similarly to a Random Walk model which is non-stationary.
+If the coefficient is one (has a unit root), then the time series behaves similarly to a Random Walk model which is non-stationary.
 Hence, we can statistically test whether that coefficient is equal to one.
-The Dickey Fuller Test adopts this procedure by carefully manipulating equations to test for stationarity.
+The Dickey Fuller Test, therefore, adopts this procedure by carefully manipulating equations to test for stationarity.

 Deriving the Dickey Fuller test equation